entelognathus/Antiarch-phylogeny/Character list of antiarchs to be compiled.md

 > - The coding of *Xichonolepis qujingensis* is ?.
 > - The coding of *Xichonolepis wudingensis* is ?.

+> - The coding of *Songmingolepis conspicilatus* is 0.
+> - The coding of *Chahuaqingolepis magniporus* is ?.
+> - The coding of taxon 2 from Songming is ?.

 94. Mesial marginal plate 2 restricted to mesial wall of pectoral appendage: absent (0); present (1).
 > Newly added by Luo.